skeeto/skeeto.github.com/_posts/2014-01-04-Emacs-Byte-code-Internals.markdown

 #### Constants Vector

 The byte-code has very limited operands.
-Most operands are only a few bits, some fill entire byte, and occasionally two bytes.
+Most operands are only a few bits, some fill an entire byte, and occasionally two bytes.
 The meat of the function that holds all the constants, function symbols, and variables symbols is the constants vector.
 It's a normal Elisp vector and can be created with `vector` or a vector literal.
 Operands reference either this vector or they index into the stack itself.